Accelerated Weathering Testing

 Weathering testing provides your team with essential data that influences how you move forward.
 That data allows you to modify your design or continue with the existing build.

-When the military deploys its systems in extreme weather conditions, they first test their durability at VTEC Laboratories’ weathering laboratory.
+When the military deploys its systems in extreme weather conditions, they first test their durability at VTEC Laboratories’ weathering testing lab.
 Valuable data from accelerated weathering testing lets your company revise product design if it’s not withstanding certain weather conditions.

 That might be by increasing its structural strength or decreasing its water penetration.
 Whether you build for residential applications or commercial purposes, weathering testing ensures your products are properly engineered to withstand every element they’re likely to find.